Women in the sector generate better returns and faster growth but, barriers remain.

 Long-lasting change requires tackling barriers to entry through training and mentorship and eliminating social acceptance of the “we cannot find any qualified and interested women” excuse.
 Institutional providers of capital should devote more resources to creating targeted investment programs for emerging and diverse managers in emerging markets such as those in Africa.

 Existing emerging manager programmes are primarily focused on developed markets.
-Although Alitheia Identity Fund, Identity Development Fund Managers and WDB Investment Holdings are all women-led fund managers leading the charge to accelerate women’s economic empowerment, the African private equity industry could do far more to catalyse and institutionalise gender equality.
+Although Alitheia IDF Fund, Identity Development Fund Managers and WDB Investment Holdings are all women-led fund managers leading the charge to accelerate women’s economic empowerment, the African private equity industry could do far more to catalyse and institutionalise gender equality.

 If economies and communities in Africa and across the globe are fully to benefit from the creativity and presence of women, companies and investors alike must ensure that the critical infrastructure is in place to promote diverse decision-making at the highest levels of business and society.